JerosCalmera/Dinner_Drone/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-To run: create a SQL database and init with flask, instructions below for SQLAlchemy to be entered into terminal in the Dinner_Drone root directory.
+To run: create a SQL database and init with flask, instructions below for SQLAlchemy to be entered into terminal in the dinner_drone root directory.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 createdb dinner_drone